Fighting Malaria

 Prof. Dr. Michael LanzerScientific Advisor

-Michael Lanzer studied Biology at the University of Heidelberg.
+Michael Lanzer studied biology at the University of Heidelberg.
 After his Diploma, he joined the laboratory of Prof. Hermann Bujard to work with him on mechanisms of gene regulation in bacteria.
 He was awarded a PhD degree in 1988 from Heidelberg University.
 From 1988 to 1993, Michael Lanzer worked as a postdoctoral fellow at Memorial Sloan-Kettering Cancer Center in New York under the supervision of Prof. Jeffrey Ravetch, where he studied gene regulation and chromosome organization in the human malaria parasite Plasmodium falciparum.
 At the end of 1993, Michael Lanzer moved to the University of Würzburg to establish his own research laboratory as a junior research group leader and in 1999 he was appointed full professor and head of the Parasitology Department at Heidelberg University.
 The focus of his research interest has remained P. falciparum and, in particular, mechanisms of drug resistance and virulence and drug development.
 Michael Lanzer has published more than 150 PubMed listed scientific articles.
 He has coordinated several research networks funded by the EU and the DFG and has won twice funding from the German Excellence Initiative for a graduate school in Biology.
 Michael Lanzer has further served as member on several ERC review panels.
 Since 2017, he is the vice-dean for PhD affairs at the Biology Faculty at Heidelberg University.

 Our Founder